-Additionally, the department offers graduate programs leading to the Master of Science (MS) with a major in Mathematics, the Master of Science in Teaching (MST) with a major in Mathematics, and a minor in Mathematics at the graduate level.
+Additionally, the department offers graduate programs leading to the Master of Science (MS) with a major in Mathematics, and a minor in Mathematics at the graduate level.
 Five concentrations are offered under the MS: Actuarial Science, General Mathematics, Industrial Mathematics, Mathematics Education, and Research Preparation.
 Two concentrations are offered under the MST: Middle Grade Mathematics and Secondary Mathematics.
 The department also offers courses in the Master of Science in Professional Science (MSPS) degree program in which students can choose a concentration in Biostatistics.

 Riverdale High School's Honors College visits MTSU

 Riverdale High School’s Honors College visited MTSU on October 20th.
 MTSU offered sessions in various fields of study.
 The Mathematical Science Department held three sessions led by Dr. Chris Stephens.
 The topic was Arithmetic Patterns in Integers.
 The students were enthusiastic and actively engaged in testing Van Der Waerden’s Theorem established in 1927.
 These bright and inquisitive Riverdale students had an opportunity to explore the idea that although many mathematical concepts that were established long ago still hold true today, unlike some other concepts, that there are so many more theorems to test and number patterns to explore.